nguyenhoamy1602/ImagineMelbourne/Bot/CodeSnippet.md

   })
   ```

-  ^ denotes the start of a sentence, and ‘i' indicates that the search should be case-insensitive.
+  **^** denotes the start of a sentence, and **i** indicates that the search should be case-insensitive.
 These are called regular expressions, often used in text search and text replacement.
 The bot replies to you using session.message.text which contains your utterance.

 <a name="Step2"></a>
 ### Step 2: Get your bot to tweet "Hello World!" ###